Written by Gavin December 2015:

 For me when I was a teen it was difficult.
 At that time I was learning the diabetes ropes independently as an adult.
 I was also misinformed about my insulin management – being told to inject a certain amount of insulin for each meal time following a switch from mixed insulin to basal and bolus, not carbohydrate counting for the meal itself.

-So I very much had to learn the hard way in managing my diabetes, from sports to socialising and all else in between.
+So very much had to learn the hard way in managing my diabetes, from sports to socialising and all else in between.

 My A1C was well up in the 8s – maybe it should have been worse – but I had a lot of hypos due to the mass amounts of insulin I was told to take.
 So my long and short term health was at risk.
 Whilst this all sounds bad, in the bigger picture it was where I learnt more – you have to hit the ground sometimes in order to pick yourself up a stronger person.

-In terms of night life, today I am good at knowing what I am drinking and that is key in keeping safe and healthy(ish).
+In terms of night life, today I am better at knowing what I am drinking and that is key in keeping safe and healthier(ish).
 Back in those early outgoing years without that understanding of my blood sugars, I would either be flying hyper or crashing into hypos – or both – never well managed.
 This can create a real monster, out of character, we get angry when we are hypo and can also do so when too drunk – the two mixed together is a Frankenstein creation.

 The added risk with that is if you are out-out and you are hypo, people don’t know your situation, that your blood sugars are low, they will just assume you are drunk.

 The bottom-line is that you cannot hide from your diabetes, you have it and if you don’t respect that, you only harm yourself.
-Confidence is a big deal in life in general, a thing like diabetes can affect it too, but in gaining that understanding that you are still you and can live life to the full – if you just take on that responsibility to keep a check of your blood sugars, take the appropriate amounts of insulin your body needs, to look after your diabetes, your diabetes will look after you.
+Confidence is a big deal in life in general, a thing like diabetes can affect it too, but in gaining that understanding that you are still you and can live life to the full – if you just take on that responsibility to keep a check of your blood sugars, take the appropriate amounts of insulin your body needs, to look after your diabetes, your diabetes will (in parts) look after you too.

 Ciders: going to boost levels fast!
 Apples, pears, natural sugars and carbs!
 May not crash until the next day.
 Could get you unexpectedly drunk a lot faster though, and so a possible massive high followed by a crash come the early hours or next morning if you’ve had too many.
 Or you just stay high!